Welcome to SUNY Schenectady

 Getting the Transfer Credit You Deserve

 Many students who come SUNY Schenectady County Community College already have completed college work in Advanced Placement (AP), College in the High School, the military, CLEP, or previous college experience.
 SUNY Schenectady will accept courses with a C (2.0) or higher transfer if they are from Regionally Accredited Colleges and Universities, as well as the programs above, when those courses can be applied to the student’s program of study.
+For military credit to be approved for transfer, it must appear on a Joint Services Transcript (JST) with an ACE (American Council on Education) recommendation for credit and be applicable to your degree or certificate program.
 There is a limit of approximately 30 transfer credits for an associate degree.
-Lower limits exist for certificates and vary based on the number of credits in the certificate program.
+Lower limits exist for certificates and vary based on the number of credits in the certificate program but all certificates have a 15 credit residency requirement.
 The following overview should answer your questions and guide you through the transfer process.

 Please send your official college, AP, CLEP, IB or military transcript to the Admissions Office if you are new to the College.
 If you are already a SUNY Schenectady student, have your transcript(s) mailed directly to the Registrar’s Office.
 We cannot grant credit for AP or College in the High School courses from a high school transcript.
 Transcripts are reviewed in the order they are received.
 Please allow two to three weeks for an evaluation during peak periods.
 If you took College in the High School courses from SUNY Schenectady, we already have your records.
 You do not need to do anything other than tell your advisor about them when you register.
 The advisor will be able to view them.